openid/eKYC-IDA/openid-connect-4-identity-assurance-baseline.md

 The `txn` value MUST allow an RP to obtain these transaction details if needed.

 Note: The mechanism to obtain the transaction details from the OP and their format is out of scope of this specification.

-## Extended address Claim

-This specification extends the `address` Claim as defined in [@!OpenID] by another sub field containing the country as ISO code.

-`country_code`: OPTIONAL. country part of an address represented using an ISO 3-letter code [@!ISO3166-3], e.g., "USA" or "JPN".
-2-letter ISO codes [@!ISO3166-1] MAY be used for compatibility reasons. `country_code` MAY be used as alternative to the existing `country` field.

 # Representing Verified Claims {#verified_claims}